 Be aware of public areas and make sure conversations with patients take place in a private space or cannot be overheard, especially when discussing medical and financial information.
 Document phone conversations and update medical records as appropriate.

 Prior to hiring, screen potential employees by conducting background checks.
 Establish standardized policies regarding patient communication, release of medical records and documentation, and safety procedures.
-(A list of office policies to consider can be found in this risk management guide.)
+(A list of helpful resources can be found in this risk management guide.)

 Staff members should have a solid understanding of how to handle patients questions about medical care and financial responsibilities, and they should never make statements about the expected outcome of medical treatments.
 Provide training and education on all office policies and federal regulations everything from social media usage to HIPAA and review compliance on a regular basis.